Stratford St Andrew

 Stratford St Andrew is a small village and a civil parish just off the A12 road, in the East Suffolk district, in the English county of Suffolk.
-It is located 3 miles south west of Saxmundham, which is the nearest town to the village.
+It lies 3 miles south west of Saxmundham, the nearest town.

-It had a population of 185 according to the 2011 census.
+The parish had a population of 185 at the 2011 census.

 History

 Stratford St Andrew has the origins of its name traced back to a combination of Anglican and Old English.
 It translates as, 'Ford on a Roman road', with this being a later affix from the church dedication.

 In the Domesday book of 1086, Stratford St Andrew was situated in the Plomesgate district, under the ownership of Walter Giffard, who was recorded as the Tenant-in-chief.
 The value of the land to the Lord, Ralph of Lanquetot, was said to be £2.4.
 The village was recorded as having 25 households, containing 5 smallholders and 13.5 free men.
 The Domesday records also state that there was a 4-acre meadow, along with a single mill.
 In terms of livestock it is reported that there were 2 cattle, 15 pigs, 30 sheep and 27 goats in 1086.

 Stratford St Andrew was given its name because Suffolk has two Stratfords.
 The other Stratford, titled Stratford St Mary, is located 30 miles down the A12 and is of no direct relation.
 In the 1870s, Stratford St Andrew was described as: